|

 Drawbacks of Dental Veneers

 Although the vast majority of veneer fittings are carried out without complications, there are some issues that can occur.
 It is important to note your veneers are completely non-reversible, so if you are unhappy with their appearance, this may cause a problem.
 If your porcelain dental veneer becomes damaged or chipped a replacement veneer will be required as they can not be restored.
 As well as being resistant to stains, your veneers are also highly resistant to bleaching.
 This means that if you whiten your natural teeth, your veneers will not be affected.
 So if you plan on having any bleaching done, it is highly recommended that you do it before you have your veneers fitted.
-In some cases patients report feeling an increased sensitivity to hot or cold following the fitting due to the enamel removed in the process.
+In some cases patients report feeling an increased tooth sensitivity to hot or cold following the fitting due to the enamel removed in the process.
 Finally, if your oral hygiene is not sufficient then your veneered teeth are at an increased risk of decay or damage.

 - Dental Veneers